 Your surveyor will submit their initial findings to ABC.
 They cannot give you the final survey score during the onsite survey, as all results must be validated and finalized by staff.
-Finalized results will be emailed and mailed to your primary contact within four to six weeks of your survey date.
-Results for reaccreditation surveys are not processed if there are any outstanding invoices, such as annual fees.
+Finalized results will be sent via email within 1-3 weeks and a hard copy will be mailed to the primary facility within 6-8 weeks of your survey date.
+Results for reaccreditation surveys are not processed if there are any outstanding invoices.
 Any questions regarding accreditation status should be directed to the ABC Facility Accreditation staff at accreditation@ABCop.org.

 Once your survey results have been validated and processed, you will receive an email decision with access to your facility’s decision letter, survey report, and certificate (if applicable).
 Your facility’s decision letter and certificate (if applicable) will also be mailed to your facility.
 The report will indicate a score of Compliant, Partially Compliant or Non-Compliant for each standard for which your facility was surveyed.
 Standards marked Partially Compliant or Non-Compliant will include comments to assist you in taking corrective action to meet the standard.
 Your decision letter will inform you of your accreditation status and any additional action necessary, including if you need to submit a Corrective Action Plan (CAP).
 Accreditation certificates are the property of ABC and must be returned upon request.